-During the transition activities from pre-school to school in the summer term it would be useful for parents to read the School Behaviour Policy as this develops with the children.
-The children will be made more aware of the development of the Golden Rules and how they work in day to day school life and will become part of a school team with their siblings if they have already entered the school.
+During the transition activities from pre-school to school during the summer term, it would be beneficial for parents to read the School Behaviour Policy, as this develops with the children to the school.
+The children will be made more aware of the development of the Golden Rules and how they work in day-to-day school life and will become part of a school team with their siblings if they have already entered the school.
+The children will already be familiar with the 'Staying on Green' framework.